Serdika Archaeological Complex, България - Things to Do in Serdika Archaeological Complex

 Explore the Underground Roman Ruins

-Booking Tip: Entry costs around 6-10 BGN for adults with discounts for students and seniors.
-Visit early morning or late afternoon for fewer crowds.
-Audio guides are available for rent at an additional 5 BGN and highly recommended for context.
+Booking Tip: Entry costs around 6 BGN for adults with discounts for students and seniors.
+Visit early morning or late afternoon to avoid crowds, and allow 1-2 hours for a thorough exploration.
+Audio guides are available for an additional fee and highly recommended.

 Getting There